AbRahman5116/task3/README.md

-SQL Data Analysis Internship – Task 3
+hSQL Data Analysis Internship – Task 3

  📌 Project Title
-Advanced SQL Analysis using JOIN, GROUP BY & HAVING (Task 3) 📖 Description
+Advanced SQL Queries for Student Performance Analysis

+---

+ 📖 Description
-This task is part of the SQL Data Analysis Internship.
+This project is part of the **SQL Data Analysis Internship**.
-In Task 3, I worked on advanced SQL queries using existing database tables to analyze student performance.
+In **Task 3**, the focus is on writing **complex SQL queries** using existing database tables to analyze student performance.

-The focus of this task is to practice complex SQL concepts such as JOINs, GROUP BY, HAVING, and subqueries to derive meaningful insights like toppers, pass rates, and course enrollments.
+This task involves practical use of **JOINs, GROUP BY, HAVING, and subqueries** to find insights such as toppers, pass rates, and students enrolled in multiple courses.

+---

-🛠 Tools Used
+🛠 Tools & Technologies
-MySQL
+- MySQL
-phpMyAdmin (XAMPP)
+- phpMyAdmin (XAMPP)
-SQL
+- SQL

+---

  📂 Database Tables Used
-Students
+- Students
-Courses
+- Courses
-Enrollments
+- Enrollments

-(No new tables were created in this task.)
+---

-✅ SQL Queries Implemented
+ ✅ Queries Implemented
-Find top student per course
+- Top student per course
-Calculate pass rate per course (grade ≥ 40)
+- Pass rate per course (grade ≥ 40)
-Identify overall topper across all courses
+- Overall topper across all courses
-Find students enrolled in multiple courses
+- Students enrolled in multiple courses

+---

-📊 Concepts Covered
+📊 SQL Concepts Covered
-JOIN operations
+- JOIN operations
-GROUP BY clause
+- GROUP BY clause
-HAVING clause
+- HAVING clause
-Subqueries
+- Subqueries
-Performance analysis and ranking
-Analytical thinking using SQL
+- Ranking and performance analysis

+---

 📸 Screenshots
-Screenshots of all SQL query outputs are attached for verification and evaluation.
+Screenshots of all query outputs are included in the repository for reference and verification.

+---

  🏁 Conclusion
-This task helped me strengthen my understanding of advanced SQL querying techniques and improved my ability to analyze relational data efficiently.
+This task helped me gain hands-on experience with **advanced SQL querying** and improved my analytical thinking by working with relational data and performance-based queries.

-It also enhanced my confidence in writing optimized and meaningful SQL queries for real-world scenarios.
+---

 👤 Author
-Name: [Abdurrahman]
+Name: *[Ahbdurrahmanh]*
-Internship: SQL Data Analysis Internship
+Internship: SQL Data Analysis Internshiphh